gxlmyacc/react-view-router/README.md

 - `component` React component.
 - `components` React components that be used for `Named RouterView`.
 - `exact` Whether only matches with `location.pathname` exactly.
+- `strict` When true, a path that has a trailing slash will only match a location.pathname with a trailing slash.
+This has no effect when there are additional URL segments in the location.pathname.
-- `redirect` Navigates to new location, can be string or function.
+- `redirect` Navigates to new location, can be string, object or function.
 - `children` Nested child routes.
 - `meta` some custom route infos, see: [Route Meta Fields](https://router.vuejs.org/guide/advanced/meta.html).
 - `props` Pass url params as a prop into route component.